Sikh Federation (UK): Leadership

-The Sikh Federation UK has a 15-member executive panel that manages and drives the SFUK agenda and activities, supported by a national and regional structure with local membership.
+It has a 15-member executive panel that manages and drives the SFUK agenda and activities, supported by a national and regional structure with local membership.
 The Federation's most prominent spokesman is Dabinderjit Singh.

 APPG

 The All Party Parliamentary Group (APPG) for British Sikhs is currently chaired by Britain’s Sikh MP Preet Kaur Gill.
-Sikh Federation (UK) is the APPG’s secretariat.
+Sikh Federation (UK) is the APPG's secretariat.